Octupolar test of general relativity: Results and conclusions

+The posterior distributions on current quadrupole deformation parameters are also largely uninformative and not reported here.
+In the future, the detections of high mass ratio and highly spinning binaries with larger signal-to-noise ratio will enhance the contribution of the current quadrupole to the flux making its measurement with good precision possible.

-A parametrized multipolar waveform that includes higher order modes (contain these multipole parameters in the amplitude of the waveform) is currently under development \cite{MahapatraEtal}.
-Inclusion of multipole parameters in the amplitude is likely to improve the bounds quoted here and will be followed up in the future.
-Lastly, it is instructive to ask if the GR violations in the $\delta \hat\phi_b$ posteriors can be captured by the mapping proposed in this work.
-This is examined in Fig.~\ref{fig:dmu30-dmu32-dmu33-gr-nongr} (see the texts in the Sec.~\ref{appendixgrnongr} of the supplementary material for more details).
-We find that the derived posteriors on $\delta \mu_{3n}$, through this mapping, will be able to detect deviations in the $\delta \hat\phi_b$-posteriors from GR.
+Last, it is instructive to ask if the GR violations in the $\delta \hat\phi_b$ posteriors can be captured by the mapping proposed in this work.
+This is examined in Fig.~\ref{fig:dmu30-dmu32-dmu33-gr-nongr} of the Supplemental Material (see the texts in Sec.~\ref{appendixgrnongr} of the Supplemental Material for more details).
+We consider a GW190814-like system and simulate GR violations with different $\sigma$ values in the $\delta \hat\phi_b$ posteriors.
+We find that the derived posteriors on $\delta \mu_{3n}$, through this mapping, will be able to detect deviations at different $\sigma$ values in the $\delta \hat\phi_b$ posteriors from GR.

 To conclude, the parametrized multipolar waveforms could play a pivotal role in testing GR with current and next-generation GW detectors.
 The next-generation GW detectors will observe more diverse classes of compact binaries, thereby allowing us to probe even higher multipoles of compact binaries, and the parametrization introduced here will be crucial in such scenarios.

-\acknowledgments This material is based upon work supported by the NSF’s LIGO Laboratory, which is a major facility fully funded by the National Science Foundation (NSF).
-The author is grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058, PHY-0823459.
+Development of an infrastructure that can directly sample over the multipole parameters is planned for future work which should be able to probe the multipole structure without relying on the approximate mapping we have invoked here.
+The direct inference of multipole parameters from the GW data could provide even more stringent constraints as one will potentially gain information from multiple PN coefficients in the phase.
+Moreover, the inclusion of multipole parameters in the amplitude will likely play a critical role in this framework.